Fire ecology: Fire as a management tool

 Restoration ecology is the name given to an attempt to reverse or mitigate some of the changes that humans have caused to an ecosystem.
 Controlled burning is one tool that is currently receiving considerable attention as a means of restoration and management.
 Applying fire to an ecosystem may create habitats for species that have been negatively impacted by fire suppression, or fire may be used as a way of controlling invasive species without resorting to herbicides or pesticides.
 However, there is debate as to what land managers should aim to restore their ecosystems to, especially as to whether it be pre-human or pre-European conditions.
 Native American use of fire, along with natural fire, historically maintained the diversity of the savannas of North America.
-When, how, and where managers should use fire as a management tool is a subject of debate.

-The Great Plains shortgrass prairie
+Great Plains shortgrass prairie

 A combination of heavy livestock grazing and fire-suppression has drastically altered the structure, composition, and diversity of the shortgrass prairie ecosystem on the Great Plains, allowing woody species to dominate many areas and promoting fire-intolerant invasive species.
 In semi-arid ecosystems where the decomposition of woody material is slow, fire is crucial for returning nutrients to the soil and allowing the grasslands to maintain their high productivity.

 Although fire can occur during the growing or the dormant seasons, managed fire during the dormant season is most effective at increasing the grass and forb cover, biodiversity and plant nutrient uptake in shortgrass prairies.
 Managers must also take into account, however, how invasive and non-native species respond to fire if they want to restore the integrity of a native ecosystem.
 For example, fire can only control the invasive spotted knapweed (Centaurea maculosa) on the Michigan tallgrass prairie in the summer, because this is the time in the knapweed's life cycle that is most important to its reproductive growth.